-Some measures and terminology specifically focused on inclusive research careers deal with the compatibility of (child)care with an academic career; the general representation of women, especially in relation to leadership or top academic positions; gender balance in recruitment committees; diversity in assessment processes; and women's innovation and entrepreneurial skills.
+Some measures and terminology specifically focused on inclusive research careers deal with the compatibility of (child)care with an academic career; the general representation of women, especially in relation to leadership or top academic positions; gender balance in recruitment and evaluation committees; and women's innovation and entrepreneurial skills.
 The use of an intersectional approach is still too recent and is not yet established in the policy narrative.

-The policies of Research Funding Organisations addressing research careers from a gender perspective
+The policies of Research Funding Organisations addressing research careers from a gender+ perspective

 Regarding RFOs, out of the twenty-one organisations responding to the benchmark survey, eleven have some strategy, policy, or measure in place addressing research careers and promoting gender equality.
 Inclusive research careers are an established focus area for nine RFOs, primarily supported by the principle of equality, which is rooted in the ethical imperative of non-discrimination.
-Only four RFOs consider other dimensions of inequality besides gender, and the most prominent is age.
-However, to achieve gender+ inclusiveness in research careers, attention must be paid to several elements of diversity and an intersectional approach should be adopted (only one RFO has measures addressing this approach).
+Only four RFOs consider other grounds of inequality besides gender, and the most prominent is age.
+However, to achieve gender+inclusiveness in research careers, attention must be paid to several grounds of inequality and an intersectional approach should be adopted.
+Only one RFO out of twenty-one has measures in place based on this approach.